tylertitsworth/5th-age-srd/Classes/Rogue.md

 **Target:** An object, a doorway, or a section of the floor or wall

 **Effect:** You enchant the target area, so that the next person or creature to touch it springs the trap and is targeted by the following attack.
 You can set a condition to include or exclude targets, such as “anyone but me,” “anything larger than a cat,” or “any orc.”
-The trap lasts for up to one day.
+The trap lasts for up to one full recovery.

 **Attack:** Dexterity + Level vs. PD